shaninalex/homefilestorage/storage/README.md

 ### responsibilities

-- retrieve/create/update/delete files
-- making storage backup ( restore backup from archive )
-- reindex ( checking the correspondence between the database and the files )
+- save and retrieve files
+- remove files if needed
+- indexing and validating

+Basicaly this service only responsible on saveing files in apropriate place and return files if needed.